supunsarachitha/ImageMatch/README.md

 # ImageMatch
-A Small game designed by xamarin
+A Small mobile game designed using xamarin